-Below are five things to do in Pokhara lakeside, on a backpackers budget.
+Below are five things to do in Pokhara lakeside, on a backpacker's budget.
 Hanging out at lakeside Pokhara you will find plenty of yoga classes to attend, kids in harem pants, and fruity smoothies.
-I have listed five budget friendly activities for when you have zen'ed yourself out, rolled up some hashish and stretched well.
+I have listed five budget-friendly activities for when you have zen'ed yourself out, rolled up some smoke, and stretched well.

-My Dad travelled to Nepal in the 1980s.
-He visited Pokhara and told us about rice paddies down to Fewa lakes edge, and rolling up sticky hashish with other sunburnt travellers.
-Nowdays the city of Pokhara has expanded, with buildings crowding down to lake Fewa and extending around its edges.
+My Dad traveled to Nepal in the 1980s.
+He visited Pokhara and told us about rice paddies down to Fewa lakes edge, and rolling up sticky hashish with other sunburnt travelers.
+Nowadays the city of Pokhara has expanded, with buildings crowding down to lake Fewa and extending around its edges.
 Jordan and I bounced back and forth from Pokhara as we explored the Annapurna region, the hill station Tansen, and Kathmandu.

 1. hike to shanti stupa